 Other things to see and do along this section of your Wild Atlantic Way trip are:

-- The seaside town of Bundoran has been a holiday destination with native Irish families for decades.
+- The seaside town of Bundoran has been a holiday destination with native Irish families for decades and is home to one of the best beaches.
 Enjoy a walk along the Main Beach, Tullan Strand or the Rougey Walk, on which you should look out for the Fairy Bridges (sea arches) and the Wishing Chair along the way.

 - Stop at the small seaside town of Mullaghmore, whose international reputation for producing some of the biggest waves in the world cause surfers to flock to this tiny town in Ireland.
 There is a pretty walk on the headland where you can enjoy views of Classiebawn Castle.